HL Tauri: Protoplanetary disk

 An image of the protoplanetary disk made at submillimeter wavelengths by the Atacama Large Millimeter/submillimeter Array (ALMA) was made public in 2014, showing a series of concentric bright rings separated by gaps.
 The disk appeared much more evolved than would have been expected from the age of the system, which suggests that the planetary formation process may be faster than previously thought.
 ALMA's Catherine Vlahakis said, "When we first saw this image we were astounded at the spectacular level of detail.
-HL Tauri is no more than a million years old, yet already its disc appears to be full of forming planets.
+HL Tauri is no more than a million years old, yet already its disk appears to be full of forming planets.
 This one image alone will revolutionize theories of planet formation."

 Stephens et al. (2014) suggest that the faster accretion rate might be due to the complex magnetic field of the protoplanetary disk.

+In 2024, water was found within the protoplanetary disk using the Atacama Large Millimeter Array (ALMA), containing 3.7 Earth oceans worth of water vapour.